The Secret History of the Tally Stick

 Geoffrey M. Hodgson

 For tens of thousands of years, humans have cut notches into pieces of bone, ivory, wood or stone, to tally numbers of animals, objects, people, or events.
 These were simple accounting devices.
 They were cheap to obtain, and their users did not have to be literate.
 Marco Polo reported their use in China in the thirteenth century.
+Eventually, some tallies were modified to serve as a form of money.
+This involved splitting them into two pieces, one recording a debt, the other a credit.

-The same point is highly relevant today.
-Data collected in 2011 show that about 90 percent of money in the US has no physical existence at all, it consisted of electronic account records, of assets and liabilities, held by banks.
+Very few economists even mention the humble tally.
+But their history tells us something about the nature of money, as both Alfred Mitchell Innes and David Graeber appreciated.
+It shows that the history of money is not solely about precious metals, notes or coins.
+The same point is still highly relevant today.
+Data collected in 2011 testify that about 90 percent of money in the US has no physical existence at all, it consisted of electronic account records held by banks.
 In the UK it is 97 per cent.
 Money is not primarily physical.
-As Geoffrey Ingham observed, money is a “social technology” resting on sovereign political power.
-It is informational and relational, depending on institutions and laws.(2)
+It is a social relation between debtors and creditors.
+As Geoffrey Ingham observed, money is a “social technology.”
+It rests on sovereign power and is regulated by laws.
+It is informational and relational, depending on legal and political institutions.(2)

+All this is illustrated by the split tally.
+The sides of a twig of seasoned hazelwood or willow were shaved to create a square section along its length.
+Some tallies were as short as five inches.
+Later, partly due to inflation, some became much longer.
 Just as it had been done for tens of thousands of years before, notches were cut crosswise into one side of the stick, and sometimes into the opposite side as well.
 These notches could represent goods or amounts of money.
-Cuts and notches, of different widths and alignments, recorded amounts of money according to an established convention.
+Cuts and notches, of different widths, recorded amounts of money according to established conventions.
+The amounts in the agreement would also be recorded on the side of the tally in ink.

 As shown below, a curved notch, about the width of a thumb, represented £100.
 To the right of this in the picture, a ”V” is incised.
 This represents £20.
 To the right of that, with “the width of a ripe barleycorn” is a notch representing £1.
 Two further notches to the right, of diminishing widths, represent 1 shilling and 1 penny respectively.
 The total value of the tally in the picture is £121 plus 1 shilling and 1 penny.

 The shorter part was called the foil or stub, the longer part was called the stock.
 The foil indicated an obligation to pay the stockholder.
 In accounting terms, it was a liability.
-The stock was the creditor’s IOU.
+The stock was the IOU given to the creditor.
 It had positive value – an asset for its legal owner.
-The legal contract that was recorded on the tally, followed by it being split, created a positive monetary value and a numerically equal negative amount, on two pieces of wood of negligible intrinsic worth.
+The legal contract that was recorded on the tally, followed by it being split, created a positive monetary value and a numerically equal negative amount, on two pieces of wood of negligible intrinsic worth.(4)

 The money was not created out of physical stuff, but out of the legal and customary social arrangements that allowed the creation of debt and an expectation of its recovery.
 The stock could be sold to a third party, typically at a discount.
-The discount reflected the cost and difficulty of finding the debtor and enforcing payment.
+The discount partly reflected the cost and difficulty of finding the debtor and enforcing payment.
 The tally stock is the etymological origin of financial stocks.
-Today the word refers to Treasury bonds.

-In England, in about 1100, Henry I began to use tallies for public finances, including using foils as receipts in the collection of taxes.
+In England, from about 1100, Henry I used tallies for public finances, including using foils as receipts in the collection of taxes.
 The stock was kept by the depositor.
 Henry required that the transactions, the transactors, and the amounts involved be written in ink on both parts of the tally.
-By the 1437-47 accounting period, 64 per cent of tax receipts were “tallies of assignment.”
+By the 1437-47 decade, 64 per cent of tax receipts were “tallies of assignment.”
 As Mitchell Innes noted: “Practically the entire business of the English Exchequer consisted in the issuing and receiving of tallies.”
-Tallies were also used as devices to circumvent the usury laws, often by fictitiously swelling its record of an original loan.(4)
+Tallies were also used as devices to circumvent the usury laws, often by fictitiously swelling its notched record of an original loan.

 But, almost a century later, an Act of Parliament of 1782 declared that the Exchequer’s use of tally sticks would be phased out over time.
 In 1834 the Exchequer gathered the many thousands of pieces of wood were stuffed and burnt in bundles in a stove in the House of Lords, thus destroying seven centuries of invaluable public financial records.
 The fire spread out of control and destroyed both Houses of Parliament.
 In its fiery death, tally money had its symbolic revenge.
 As if in retaliation, it destroyed the building that had helped to give it meaning, authority, and power.
 These unfortunate tallies had already been deprived of their monetary value.
 They avenged with their material form.(5)